An assortment of different faces

 Transgender is an umbrella term that refers to people whose gender is different from the sex assigned to them at birth.
 Transgender is an adjective, not a noun, and is often abbreviated to “trans.”
 Transgender is the preferred term to “transsexual,” which many in the transgender community consider outdated medicalized terminology.
 A person who is transgender does not need to have a certain gender expression, hormonal composition, or physical anatomy to be transgender.

-Transgender people encounter higher rates of unemployment, lower levels of pay, and are more likely to experience harassment and discrimination in the workplace.
+Transgender people encounter higher rates of unemployment and lower levels of pay and are more likely to experience harassment and discrimination in the workplace.
 They are also less likely to feel comfortable being “out” at work and feel less supported by their managers.
-Benefits packages often have critical gaps for transgender people, particularly with respect to gender-affirming practices.
+Benefits packages often have critical gaps for transgender people, particularly concerning gender-affirming practices.

 Non-Binary